ucsb-ersp-2018/nlp-tonys-research-log/nlp-tonys-research-log-f18.md

  * Extrinsic evaluation of N-gram models measures performance based on external task
    * However, extrinsive (in-vivo) evaluation consumes a lot of resources and time
  * Intrinsic evaluation measures something that’s intrinsic about language models and not about any particular application
+   * Perplexity is a common metric of intrinsic evaluation, measures how well the model can predict the next word given some context
+   * Better models have lower perplexity and improve with length of n-gram
+   * However, models can't evaluate perplexity for 0 probability n-gram because if the string of words never occurs in the training data, the model will not predict a previously unseen string when evaluating test data
+ * A simple way to address this issue is to siphon some of the probability present in other n-grams (let's say bigram for our example) and give it to the bigrams with 0 probability
+   * Add-one (Laplace) smoothing adds 1 to each possible bigram; however, this is not a scalable solution if the number of 0 probability bigrams is large relative to the possible set of bigrams
-   * Perplexity is a common metric of intrinsic evaluation, measures Have questions about bigram --> unigram and + V in Laplace smoothing
+ * Have questions about bigram --> unigram and + V in Laplace smoothing

 ### October 7th, Sunday (3.5 hours)
  - [x] Read part of [Debiasing Word Embeddings](https://arxiv.org/abs/1607.06520)